Eggplant Parmesan Recipe

 Do I have to sweat the eggplant first?

-This is actually a source of some debate.
-Many people swear by this step.
-Sweating eggplant before baking takes away some of the natural bitterness and excess moisture.
+It’s believed that sweating eggplant before baking takes away some of the natural bitterness and excess moisture.
 If you have the time and patience, salt eggplant slices on both sides and lay them out on a couple of wire cooling racks.
 After about an hour, pat all the sliced dry with a paper towel.

 As far as excess moisture, I fall into category of people who don’t mind the softer breading on the eggplant.
 Mainly because the breading will get soft no matter what you do.
-The eggplant is baked with sauce and cheese all around it, there is no avoiding it.
+The eggplant is baked with sauce and cheese all around it, there is no avoiding it

 So make this decision yourself and try it both way to decide your personal taste preference!